Our Newcastle physios are highly trained in evidence-based methodology & practice.

 Owen graduated from the University of Newcastle with a bachelor of Physiotherapy in 2016.

 Owen began his career working in private practice locally, before taking up a full-time physiotherapy role working in professional sport.
-For the past 2 years he has worked full time with the Newcastle Jets.
+For the past 2 years he has worked full time with the Newcastle Jets and now coontinues this role on a part time basis.
 In this time, he has developed skills in rehabilitating injured athletes back to playing at a high level of sport and developed injury prevention programs for soft tissue injuries.
-Owen will continue to be involved with the club as the Jets Youth Team Physiotherapist for the season, being on the sideline covering their matches and training sessions.

 Owen enjoys treating active clients of all levels or pursuits from athletes to weekend warriors and gains great satisfaction from helping to guide them back to the sport, activities or hobbies they enjoy doing.
 Owen utilises an active, exercise-based treatment approach, using strength and conditioning principles in his rehabilitation programs.